 So, when it came to elderberry extract, I decided to try the same thing.
 I made the recipe with three times the amount of elderberries last year as the year before, and, when a cold struck, I took larger doses.
 Eventually I found that 2 tablespoons in the morning and again in the afternoon, and 3 tablespoons before bed, worked best.
 I had a bad head cold just this past week that came upon me suddenly, in the evening.
 So I took this dose on the first night, and the next 2 days and nights, and by the 4th day, the only thing left was a bit of runny nose.
 And this had hit hard.
 The first full day of it I was in bed as often as I could get there.
 I had no energy, felt like a zombie, couldn’t breathe, etc.; so when it went away this quickly, I was thrilled!

 I have included the revised recipe below, as well as the dose I used.
 Elderberries grow wild in some areas of the US, and you may be able to find them and make your own.
-If not, don’t be afraid to pick up an elderberry extract from a health store and try different doses until you find the right one for you!
+If not, don’t be afraid to pick up an elderberry extract from a health food store and try this dose!

 Best of Health,

 A large glass jar with a tight cover